iniacor/Sreality/README.md

 ## Installation
 You can run this project locally just do:
-clone branch  ```master``` with ```git clone https://github.com/iniacor/Sreality.git``` or fork it and then clone it from your forked repo install to your local mashine postgreSQL and create new db.
+Clone branch  ```master``` with ```git clone https://github.com/iniacor/Sreality.git``` or fork it and then clone it from your forked repo.
+Install to your local mashine postgreSQL and create new db.
 Database name: postgres/ user: postgres/ password: postgres

 1) Move to the folder server, install all dependencies (npm i) then go to folder parser and run cli command : npm start, and wait until parsing end